Zen Studies Society

 Tagged With: Beginner Friendly, Special Events

-For newcomers and experienced practitioners alike, the Day of Zen at New York Zendo Shobo-ji is an opportunity to discover or reacquaint yourself with the essentials of Rinzai Zen Buddhist practice.
+For newcomers and experienced practitioners alike, the Intro to Zen Day at New York Zendo Shobo-ji is an opportunity to discover or reacquaint yourself with the essentials of Rinzai Zen Buddhist practice.
 This one-day session will include an introduction to zazen (seated meditation with attention to breath and posture), choka (morning chanting service), and samu (work practice).
 Participants will also learn how to use jihatsu (nested meal bowls) in a formal silent lunch.
-The afternoon will conclude with a Dharma talk by a resident teacher, followed by informal tea and a Q&A period.
+The afternoon will conclude with a Dharma Talk by a resident teacher, followed by informal tea and a Q&A period.

-The fee for the day is $40 for Supporting Members and $50 for nonmembers.
-Please consider becoming a Supporting Member of ZSS.
-If you are a current Sangha member and would like to volunteer for the day in exchange for admission; please contact office@newyorkzendo.org.
+The fee for this program is $60 for nonmembers and $50 for Zen Studies Society (ZSS) members.
+Note that the member price is for ZSS members only – please consider becoming a Supporting Member.
+If you are a current Sangha member and would like to volunteer for the day in exchange for admission please contact office@newyorkzendo.org.
 ZSS Health Protocols apply.

 Typical schedule (subject to change):

-11:00 Instruction on zazen (seated meditation) and kinhin (walking meditation)
+11:00 Instruction for zazen (seated meditation) and kinhin (walking meditation)

 Noon Zazen, kinhin, zazen